mrnorman/YAKL/README.md

 enddo
 ```

+Currently, backwards iterating is not supported, so `do` loops with a negative stride will need to be altered to have a positive stride.

 **Fortran Intrinsics**:

 There are a number of Fortran intrinsic functions available that can operate on Fortran-like `Array`s or `FSArray`s.
 For instance: